mchristianl/synthetic-reals/NOTES.md

 ## dot-postfix notation for record fields / projections (copatterns?)

+NOTE: there is [`--postfix-projection`](https://github.com/agda/agda/issues/1963) leading to _"Now the prefix dot is used, ambiguously, both for postfix projections and for names that are not in scope"_.

 This does only works for "(co)patterns" somehow.
 It somehow only works on "projections" from "constructor-projection-pairs", meaning that it works on the field-projection functions of a record but not on general functions.

 (Is the important "property" of patterns and copatterns here, that they make a "normalized term"?)